DavidJCobb/pokeemerald/lu-docs/ROADMAP.md

 **** ⬜ Dupes Clause (Enable/Disable)
 ***** ⬜ Dupes Clause Shiny Exception (None/Replace Prior/Always Allow)
 *** ⬜ Deactivation Condition (Never/After Champion/After Rayquaza/After All Legendaries)
+** ⬜ Prior to Gen IV, using an item in a Double Battle takes effect immediately, not when you "commit" the turn.
+This means that you can't cancel these uses, and that NPCs can cheat -- for example, deciding to re-inflict a status condition that you've just cured.
+It'd be nice to have an option to remedy this, but we'd have to maintain a lot of game state -- essentially, when you select an action for your second Pokemon, we'd have to show "speculative" states for your party and inventory based on the item you queued for use by your first Pokemon.
+Yeah, I can see why Game Freak didn't make this more robust.
 * ⬜ Minor stability improvements
 ** ⬜ `PokeballGlowEffect_PlaceBalls`: Check for the "0 Pokemon remaining" case first, to fix the underflow and 256-ball animation that occurs if you use the Pokemon Center with an empty party.
+* ⬜ Other features
+** ⬜ Releasing a Pokemon should return its Held Item to the bag.
+*** If there's insufficient bag space, then show a confirmation prompt warning that the held item will be lost.
+** ⬜ Party screen mini-sprites for battle-only forms (e.g. Castform transformations), as in Gen V ** ⬜ When a Repel wears off, prompt the user to use another, if they have another of the same type.
+*** Ideally tell them how many they have left, too.
+** ⬜ Ball Capsules
+*** Gen IV only stored up to 12 designs, and let you assign these to a Pokemon as desired.
+It wasn't "one design for every Pokemon," so it might actually be viable to implement.